 "Blockchain is a distributed and secure database.
 It records and stores every transaction that occurs in the network, and each new transaction is added only after being verified by the network.
 This creates a “historical ledger” of authenticated and trustworthy data."

-7 SMART WAYS BLOCKCHAIN WILL CHANGE The RECRUITING PROCESS
+7 SMART WAYS BLOCKCHAIN is changing The RECRUITING PROCESS

 1. Straightforward Vetting